isaqb-org/glossary/manuscript/1-terms-A-C.md

 Determine if an architecture can achieve its target qualities or quality attributes?
   Quantitative or qualitative assessment of a (software or system) architecture.
-In my opinion the term _architecture analysis_ is more appropriate, as _evaluation_ contains _value_, implying numerical assessment (which is usually only part of what you should do in architecture analysis).
+  In our opinion the terms _architecture analysis_ or _architecture assessment_ are more
+  appropriate, as _evaluation_ contains _value_, implying numerical assessment (which is usually only part of what you should do in architecture analysis).

 {#term-architecture-goal}
 ### Architecture goal